FAQ

 Why don't you sell printed patterns?

-Because of the way many of my projects are made, being able to print the pattern sheets directly onto stabilizer at actual size is very handy.
-If you have ever wrestled to flatten a craft book on a copier to enlarge it, you’ll know what I mean.
+Because of the way many of my projects are made, printing the pattern sheets directly onto Sulky stabilizer is key.
+If you have ever wrestled a craft book to flatten it on a copier, you’ll know what I mean.

-Also, because my projects have a lot of steps and my instructions are very detailed, the PDFs are many pages.
+Also, most of my projects have a lot of steps and detailed instructions, so the PDFs are many pages.
 This makes them impractical to sell in a preprinted format.
-It would not be very cost effective unless I 1) greatly pared down my instructions or 2) make the font/illustrations really small, two sacrifices I refuse to make in order to preserve the unique quality of my patterns.
-PDFs may not work for everyone, but they are really the best format for my patterns.
+It would not be very cost effective unless 1) I greatly pare down my instructions or 2) make the font/illustrations really small – two sacrifices I refuse to make in order to preserve the unique quality of my patterns.
+PDFs may not work for everyone, but they are the best format for my patterns.

 What’s the best way to contact you?

 The best way for a timely answer is via the direct messaging in my shop, mmmcrafts.etsy.com.
-I can usually respond within a few minutes or a few hours, depending on your planetary time zone and whether I’m asleep when you’re awake (but very likely I’m up late watching Kdramas).
+I can usually respond within a few minutes or a few hours, depending on your planetary time zone and whether I’m asleep when you’re awake.
 I’m in the Eastern Standard Time Zone in the US.

 How do I give your pattern as a gift?

-Because digital purchases are keyed to the purchaser’s email address, it’s best to give your crafty recipient an Etsy gift card (or Visa gift card, or cash) and a link to my shop, mmmcrafts.etsy.com.
-They can easily create an Etsy account for free, and their gift from you will be backed up online and does not expire.
+How nice!
+Etsy digital purchases are keyed to the purchaser’s email address, so it’s best to give your crafty recipient an Etsy gift card (or Visa gift card, or cash) and a link to my shop: mmmcrafts.etsy.com.
+They can easily create an Etsy account for free, and their gift from you will be backed up in their own account online in case they ever need to re-download.

 Do you have plans to design a Nativity?